intj-t/intj-t/README.md

 <a href="https://www.independent.co.uk/news/world/sony-senses-a-market-in-esp-1577154.html">Sony senses a market in ESP</a>

+<a href="https://www.burkespeerage.com/">Burkes Peerage</a>

+My family ha seven hereridy titles from the UK.

 <a href="https://www.genomeweb.com/archive/so-much-immortality">So Much for Immortality</a>

 It all started in 2001 when a Microsoft TV commermial mentioned 'age' it can be found on iSpotTV now and stareted to research immortality on my own until in 2011 I found the above link it has just been doctors competing with me until they know thaey cannnot live forever.